FnrDev/fnr/README.md

 	</a>
 </center>

-* NPM package that validation phone numbers & emails & date's
+* NPM package that validation phone numbers & emails & dates and many more ...

 # Installation from [NPM](https://www.npmjs.com/package/fnr)